Spatiam/Captive-Portal/README.md

-*It will be important when packaging this as a product to change the user/pass on the RPi
+*It will be important when packaging this as a product to change the user/pass on the RPi - this will be added to the bash script when needed but will remain as the defaults for simplicity in testing